taurusilver7/pokedex/README.md

 Setup the Toast notification in AppSlice reducer actions (setToast & clearToast) & add a toast when a pokemon is added to compare from Search Page.

+Populate the compare page with a container to add pokemon to compare at its initial state.
+If a pokemon is already added to compareQueue global state, replace the blank container with the pokemon data.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).